habbes/webworker-bridge-tests/README.md

 an the other in the worker.
 When a function on the worker port is called, it passes data regarding which object/method was called, as well as the arguments to the host via `postMessage`.
 On the host, the bridge intercepts this call and proxies it to the corresponding port on the host.
 The host port finally calls the intended object method on the host.
-This is in someways analogues to "remote" procedure calls, but between a web worker and its host.
+This is in someways analogous to RPC, but between a web worker and its host.

 I've not fully explored the viability of this approach, but I can already think of some limitations.
 The worker port can only pass as arguments to the bridge the subset of objects that are permitted by `postMessage`.

+This is demo also does not account for cases where the worker expects a return value or synchronous result from the host's method, e.g. `imageSource.read()`.